 The researchers found that both THC and a combination of THC and CBD increased self-rated state anxiety compared to a placebo.
-However, the anxiety induced by the combination of THC and CBD was significantly lower than that induced by THC alone.
+However, the anxiety caused by the combination of THC and CBD was significantly lower than what was caused by THC alone.
 Interestingly—and most relevant to whether it can cause anxiety in dogs—CBD by itself did not significantly change anxiety ratings.

-The study also found that the effects of the THC/CBD combination on anxiety were moderated by baseline state and trait anxiety.
-CBD completely counteracted THC-induced anxiety when baseline anxiety was low, partly counteracted it when baseline anxiety was medium, and did not counteract it when baseline anxiety was high.
-Similarly, CBD only counteracted THC-induced anxiety when trait anxiety was low.
+The study also found that the effects of the THC/CBD combo on anxiety were affected by baseline anxiety.
+CBD completely countered anxiety caused by THC when baseline anxiety was low, partly countered it when baseline anxiety was medium, and did not counteract it when baseline anxiety was high.

-The researchers concluded that a combination of THC and CBD might induce less self-rated state anxiety compared to THC-only cannabis in healthy volunteers, and that CBD by itself could not increase self-rated anxiety.
+The researchers concluded that a combo of THC and CBD might cause less self-rated state anxiety compared to THC-only cannabis in healthy volunteers, and that CBD by itself could not increase self-rated anxiety.

 The science shows that CBD itself cannot increase anxiety in dogs, but CBD in combination with THC can increase anxiety in dogs.
 THC can be found in many 'CBD' products that are 'full spectrum'.
 The 'full' means that the product contains all of the cannabinoids extracted from hemp, including THC.

-'Broad spectrum' products, on the other hand, contain all of the cannabinoids found in hemp except THC.
+However 'Broad spectrum' products contain all of the cannabinoids found in hemp except THC.

 This means that while broad spectrum products cannot increase anxiety in dogs, full spectrum products containing THC certainly can increase a dog's anxiety levels.

-A recent study showed that 4mg/kg given before stressful events (2x the high dose of Relievet CBD Oil for Dogs) decreased car ride and separation anxiety in 100% of participating dogs.
+A recent study showed that 4mg/kg given before stressful events (a calming dose of Relievet CBD Oil for Dogs) decreased car ride and separation anxiety in 100% of participating dogs.
 The amount your dog will need may vary, and it’s best to only use a 4mg/kg dose once daily.